 - A maths lesson

-- A writing lesson
+- An English lesson

-- A foundation lesson
+- A foundation lesson or an R.E or Science lesson

-- A reading session
+- A time of individual reading

 Time will also be scheduled for the children to access our collective worship delivered by senior staff or Father Richard.
 This will encourage children to reaffirm, strengthen and practise our core Christian values of love and service.